Rambling On Blog

 Day 1 - Binnean Mòr & Na Gruagaichean

+I woke to a misty valley and the sun rising, casting a warm golden glow on the landscape.
+The glen was still quiet but for the distant roar of stags and the odd vehicle passing on the A82.
+I boiled up some water on my little camping stove and savoured a slow coffee before setting off to Kinlochleven where I'd be meeting up with Graham.
 A quick text to Graham to say I was on my way, followed by the mandatory stop at the Three Sisters lay-by for a photo, the kind of stop you never really tire of no matter how many times you pass through Glencoe.

-Twenty minutes later I was rolling up outside Graham’s house in Kinlochleven.
+As we climbed up higher, the more the views opened up.
 Nala trotted ahead, tail wagging, she never strays far, always checking back, always waiting.
 My loyal mountain shadow.
+The stags were ever-present with their roaring sending goosebumps up my arms.

-On the second summit, Graham pulled from his pack a Marmite and cheese toastie he’d made earlier, realising my chaotic last minute dash to Scotland meant I hadn’t packed much food for the walk, and he was right.
+On the second summit, Graham pulled from his pack a Marmite and cheese toastie he’d made earlier, knowing my chaotic last minute dash to Scotland meant I hadn’t packed much food for the walk, and he was right.
 Marmite is one of those things people either love or loathe, and I firmly sit with the lovers.

 It’s always a bit sad to leave a summit on a day like that, but eventually we headed down, picking our way carefully over the steep, stony ground.
 Two couples joined us, unsure of the way, and together we descended while the stags continued to roar in the glens.
-Graham kept stopping to point them out, but with my terrible eyesight and my binoculars abandoned in the van, I couldn’t spot a single one!
+Graham kept stopping to point them out, but with my terrible eyesight and my binoculars left behind in the van, I couldn’t spot a single one!

-Back in Kinlochleven, after a quick shower, I drove around the loch to one of my favourite park-ups for the night.
-I settled for the evening, heated up the homemade ratatouille I’d grabbed from the freezer at home and ate with the side doors open, listening to the chorus outside, Stags still calling, Geese chattering loudly on the loch.
-Across the water, the Pap of Glencoe rose, looking inviting.
-It’s not a Munro but I’d always longed to go up there, it’s such an iconic looking peak.
+Back in Kinlochleven, after a quick shower, I drove around the loch to one of my favourite park-ups for the night and settled down for the evening, I heated up the homemade ratatouille I’d grabbed from the freezer at home and ate with the side doors open, listening to a chorus of wildlife outside, Stags still calling and geese chattering loudly on the loch.

 I toyed with the idea of climbing it the next day.
 Maybe, I thought.
 I’d decide in the mornIng.